vitalyvch/AnalizingTool/doc/AnalizingTool-DESIGN.md

 Used technologies
 ------------------

- - We are not limited in time, and need fast-development, flexibility and customization at the same time, so we choose simple and popular scripting language \- Python.
+ - There is no performance requirement, but there are fast-development, flexibility and customization requirements, so we choose simple and popular scripting language \- Python.

 ******